isawil/intro-to-ggplot2/README.md

 # Intro to ggplot2

 Welcome!
-This workshop will introduce you to ggplot2, a library for data visualization in R.
+This workshop will introduce you to [ggplot2](https://ggplot2.tidyverse.org/), a library for data visualization in R.

 Some of what you will learn includes:
 - geom functions
 - aes functions
 - categorical vs. continuous variables and why they matter

+ggplot2 follows what a "grammar of graphics."

 ## Setup